Johnny-ade/Palmora-Gender-Equality-Analysis-Capstone/README.md

 Bonus Amount = IF('Employee'[Rating] > 3, 'Employee'[Salary] * 0.1, 0)
 - Total Amount to be Paid = 'Employee'[Salary] + 'Bonus Amount'

+### Results
+As shown in the above uploaded file.
+Includdes a clear Dashboard Visualization and Cocnclusion.